Thursday, January 15, 2026

 Rihanna’s Fenty Beauty | Courtesy

-Gwyneth Paltrow just brought her clean label Good.
+Gwyneth Paltrow recently brought her clean label Good.
 Clean.
-Goop. at Target stores nationwide last October — but while the formulations may be clean and affordable, the packaging is all plastic, contributing to the global plastic waste problem.
+Goop. to Target stores nationwide — but while the formulations may be clean and affordable, the packaging is all plastic, contributing to the global plastic waste problem.

 Kylie Jenner’s beauty brand Kylie Cosmetics offers no information about its sustainability policies on its website.
 And while Lady Gaga’s Haus Labs says it “strives to use sustainable packaging materials,” there is little information given beyond the fact that its secondary cartons are recyclable.